milonmaze/privacy-terms-observatory/privacypolicy.pg.com/en.md

 Privacy Policy

-Updated February 11, 2022
+Updated February 24, 2022

-Click to expand all sections of the P&G Privacy Policy
+Download a copy of this Privacy Policy (PDF)

 FAQ